“Only after I have become familiar with the style and character of the work can I start shaping an interpretation.”

 With vocal music, the text guides the shifts in melodic and harmonic power.

-In Example 3, the melody, harmony, and text align such that, as the melody and text rise and fall in intensity, the harmony moves in step; the strongest pitches also fall on strongest beats:
+In Example 3, the melody, harmony, and text align such that, as the melody and text rise and fall in intensity, the harmony moves in step; the strongest pitches, also the highest, fall on strongest downbeats and harmonic points:

 What if a melody descends and the harmony becomes more potent?
 Harmonic intensity usually trumps melodic outline.